Do You Want to Choose Best Bassinets and Cribs For Your Family?

 However, there are some disadvantages to using a crib as well:

 • Babies tend to be more comfortable sleeping on their back, so if yours likes to sleep on their stomach or side (which is perfectly fine), they might not feel comfortable in a crib right away.
-This could lead them to cry more frequently than usual when they’re first trying out sleeping in the crib.
+This could make them cry more frequently when they first try sleeping in the crib.

 Bedside cribs